 Recipe Eight – Complete Plant Food

-If you want to boost every nutrient your plant needs and make sure everything balances, this is the homemade plant food recipe to try.
+If you want to boost every nutrient your plant needs and make sure everything balances, this is the recipe to try.
 Once you make it, you simply apply it to your plants one time every four to six weeks, and it works on indoor and outdoor plants.
 You’ll need:

 - 1 teaspoon of potassium nitrate